Vai (Crete): Contention over the future of the cape

 Toplou Monastery has a long tradition of proactivity in business and politics.
 They slowly built up land ownership on the cape and did not hesitate to start businesses on it to provide themselves with an operating budget.
 They built windmills, started a farm (Vai Farm), and maintained fields and facilities to manufacture wine and olive oil.
-With the proceeds they had the money for charitabilty, operating a free school for the local inhabitants, and maintaining a hostel, dining facility, museum, and whatever else seemed most appropriate.
+With the proceeds they had the money for charitability, operating a free school for the local inhabitants, and maintaining a hostel, dining facility, museum, and whatever else seemed most appropriate.

 As the post-war decades rolled on, their orientation changed from primarily caretaker to primarily business.
 They began making decisions that were highly profitable but disastrous to the environment and cultural sites, such as clearing out the majority of Vai palm forest in favor of arable cropland.
 These decisions came to the attention of a new generation of scientists and responsible governmentalists, whose first reaction was to sequester monastery land by turning it into parkland.
 From this sequestration an issue arose over whose land it really was, and whether the owner could dispose of it as he pleases, in conformance with the legal concept of property.

 The monastery brought the case to a final test by leasing land to a British development corporation, Minoan Group.
 They were interested in capitalizing on the recreational value of the cape, planning to build hotels, a golf course, and various other recreational facilities.
 They started in the Vai area.
 Having obtained the licenses they required from local government, they began work in 2006, bulldozing parts of Vai farm to create a parking lot to which they planned to bus large numbers of tourists.
 The monastery would receive a percentage of the profits.